 At the time, I was the manager of a wholesale distribution warehouse.
 But, I saw the potential small businesses had with the power of digital marketing.
 I dove in head first, soaking up any and all information I could find about marketing.
 Lucky for me, the internet was my teacher.

 Being self-taught it is also important to me to continue to inspire others to join the digital marketing industry and connect with all the great information out there made by some incredible people.
 For the last year I’ve created and curated a newsletter all about digital marketing, being a coach and a leader to other marketing professionals, and how small businesses can use these digital tools to help them grow.

-Up to this point, my only internet experience was making my MySpace page as loud as possible and finding websites that explained how to get viruses off my eMachines Windows XP desktop.
+In no way am I a digital native.
+After graduating high school, my only internet experience was making my MySpace page as loud as possible and finding websites that explained how to get viruses off my eMachines Windows XP desktop.
 I had a vision to where I wanted to be, and I had to get much better with modern technology.

 Growing up with little resources and then starting my own family on tight budgets has taught me a lot.
-When I first started learning about tech I would go to the Washington State Surplus store and purchase old Dell towers for $30.
+When I first started learning about tech I would go to the Washington State Surplus store and purchase old Dell towers.
 Each tower would be converted into a Linux desktop or Kodi box.
 I’ve never had a budget for the latest and greatest, but I know what tech makes possible.

 Nearly all of my infrastructure and tech stack is made from recycled components, parts or machines.
 Its easy to just buy the latest and greatest off the shelf, always throwing more expensive hardware at problems.
 Where I find the challenge is using what you have available and maximizing the output.
 The specs in my homelab may not be impressive, but I get an impressive amount of output.